Custer County, Colorado Land For Sale (50 results)

 Custer County - 6201 & 6245 Hwy 96, Westcliffe, CO

-Experience Colorado wilderness without sacrificing the ease of living.
-This 121.43-acre parcel (an 81.42-acre parcel and a 40.01- acre parcel that can be sold together or separately) in Custer County, Colorado, neighbors 220,803 acres of wilderness and is just down the road from the quaint old-west mining town of Westcliffe.
+Experience Colorado wilderness without sacrificing ease of living.
+This 121.43-acre property (two legally defined parcels: an 81.42-acre parcel and a 40.01-acre parcel) in Custer County, Colorado, neighbors 220,803 acres of wilderness and is just six miles from the quaint old-west mining town of Westcliffe.

 Land